Byte-of-Bryan/recipe_app/README.md

 Created an app with Python, Tkinter and Pillow to store images of recipes.

 Over the past few months I have accumulated a number of vegitarian/vegan recipes that I have found cut out from cooking magazines and the New York Times.
-I have stored these in a file but have lost some of the recipes or have spilled something on the paper that ruins the recipe.
+I have stored these in a physical folder but have lost some of the recipes or have spilled something on the paper that ruins the recipe.

 I thought that a Python app that could store these images of the recipes could be a fun and simple project that